Skip to main content

 How the Quilt Top is Sewn

 sewing a T-shirt quilt takes practice and experience - especially to do it well.
-The first factor influencing longevity of the T-shirt quilt is the workmanship.
+The first factor influencing longevity of the T-shirt quilt is the expertise of the quilt maker.
 This includes how well the quilt top is sewn together.

 Sewing a straight stitch, in a straight line, may seem, well, straightforward.
 But there are two factors with this seam that could shorten the life of the quilt.